Today we’re talking about skin. Grape skin, to be precise. And more specifically, something IN the grape skin – tannin.

 Take cheese, for example.
-Try a tannic red wine alone, then try it again after enjoying a bite of cheese, and you'll notice that the second time you taste the wine it is gloriously smooth and fruity, without a hint of bitterness or roughness.
-It also has the added bonus of cleansing your palate so that you can taste that next bite of cheese all the better - similar to acidity, which I wrote about in a previous post.
+Try a tannic red wine alone, then try it again after enjoying a bite of cheese, and you’ll notice that the second time you taste the wine it is gloriously smooth and fruity, without a hint of bitterness or roughness.
+It also has the added bonus of cleansing your palate so that you can taste that next bite of cheese all the better – similar to acidity, which I’ve written about in another post.

 Tannin also assists in the ageing process of wine, since it has antioxidant properties which protect wine from the ravaging effects of oxygen over time.
 This is why wine collectors tend to cellar red wines for longer than whites.

 So there you go: a brief introduction to tannin in wine.
-If you have time this week, get hold of a tannic red wine (Italian reds like Chianti are great for this) and do the cheese experiment - you'll be amazed at the effect you notice on your palate.
+If you have time, get hold of a tannic red wine (Italian reds like Chianti are great for this) and do the cheese experiment – you’ll be amazed at the effect you notice on your palate.